San Francisco Festivals and Events in June

 This celebration of African American cinema and the African cultural diaspora showcases a diverse collection of films from emerging and established filmmakers; more than 10,000 films have been screened from around the world since the inaugural festival in 1998.

-Frameline 41, San Francisco International LGBT Film Festival
+Frameline 42, San Francisco International LGBTQ Film Festival

 Castro Theatre, 415-703-8650

-Legendary showcase of lesbian, gay, bisexual and transgender cinema screens groundbreaking documentaries, features, touching short films and cinematic classics.
+The longest-running, largest and most widely LGBTQ cinema film exhibition in the world, screens groundbreaking documentaries, features, touching short films and cinematic classics.

 North Beach Festival